 However bizarre this top appears, it represents an attitude of Jeep owners and suppliers.
 A Jeep can do, or become, anything you can imagine.
 See also a proposed Willys large-bodied delivery truck (50K JPEG), one of many Jeep designs which was never put into production.

 This 1947 photo shows a similiar enclosure on a CJ-2A in the Vancouver BC area.
-It doesn't have the extra length on the rear, and this example has no door on the passenger side.
-An interior view photo (80K JPEG) shows wooden slats to provide roof strength, and what appears to be a sliding door for the driver.
+It appears to have a lengthened frame rather than the overhang on the rear, and this example has no door on the passenger side.
+An interior view photo (80K JPEG) shows wooden slats to provide roof strength, and a sliding door for the driver.
 Photos by Jack Lindsay, courtesy of the City of Vancouver Archives.

 Laurel C. Worman, Inc. advertised their Jee-Cab as a rural postal delivery cab.
 Typical of lower priced aluminum hard tops, their door windows were very small and I think totally inadequate for efficient rural mail delivery.
 Worman tended to advertise their Jee-Cab tops as being whatever the market wanted.
-If you wanted a military top (80K JPEG) the Jee-Cab (virtually unmodified) was the one for you.
 This photo shows a 2A with a Worman Jee-Cab aluminum full cab.

 See also CJ-3B postal hardtop designs from Worman and from Koenig.